-Remembering seven times Kaka was one of the world’s best footballers
+Remembering 7 times Kaka was one of the world’s best footballers

-Kaka perhaps lacked the longevity to go down as one of the greatest players of all time – but for a while he was undoubtedly one of the world’s greatest.
+Kaka perhaps lacked the longevity to go down as one of the greatest players of all time – but for a while he was undoubtedly one of the world’s best.

 The Brazilian was as captivating as any player to take to the field at his best, and we’ve looked back at seven of his best moments to remind ourselves of just how good he was.

 Many South American players moving to Europe need time to settle and adjust.
 Not Kaka.

 After signing for AC Milan from Sao Paulo in 2003 for €8.5million – a fee Silvio Berlusconi later described as ‘peanuts’ – the attacking midfielder quickly dislodged Portugal legend Rui Costa in the Rossoneri team.

 The 21-year-old scored 10 goals in 30 Serie A appearances, playing no small part in helping AC Milan to win their only scudetto of the decade.

 Roma scored more and conceded fewer goals than Milan, but Carlo Ancelotti’s men still won the title by 11 points.
 Their collapse from 4-1 up against Deportivo La Coruna was the only stain on Milan’s season.

 Kaka exceeded expectations so quickly that he was named Serie A Player of the Season.